home-assistant/addons/configurator/README.md

 ## About

-The Configurator is a small web-app (you access it via web browser) that provides a filesystem-browser and text-editor to modify files on the machine the Configurator is running on.
+The File editor, formerly known as Configurator, is a small web-app (you access it via web browser) that provides a filesystem-browser and text-editor to modify files on the machine the File editor is running on.
 It has been created to allow configuration of Home Assistant.

 It is powered by Ace editor, which supports syntax highlighting for various